 Sean created a cardboard heaven for us years ago and hung it every place we’ve ever lived – a “beyond” heaven more spectacular than even angels could hope for, a special place that would be ours alone in the margins of paradise.
 Not quite outcast, but not quite in heaven either.
 Angels just slightly on fire.

 My younger daughter brought me to visit Emily Dickinson’s grave last month, which really sealed my resolve.
-I used to live across the street form the Dickinson Homestead on Main St. in Amherst, MA – in the Robert Frost house ages ago.
+I used to live across the street from the Dickinson Homestead on Main St. in Amherst, MA – in the Robert Frost house ages ago.

 I decided that the old astronomy book’s title is the perfect one for my memoir – a mythology / cosmology in prose based on Emily’s fantastic bestiary of the heavens; a memoir of exile in which anecdotes and myths float past one another in the night sky.